William-King977/eng84_docker_containerisation_task/README.md

   # Copying the project from our OS to the specified location (in container)
   COPY eng84-airport-project /usr/src/app

-  # Expose required port for the base image
+  # Expose required port for the plane project (Django runs on port 8000)
   EXPOSE 8000

   # Install the requirements